Where to Stay in Bali: 10 Best Areas & Hotels

 Sidemen (culture, nature-lovers, sightseeing, family-friendly)Wapa di Ume Sidemen

-Amed (diving, snorkeling, budget-friendly, relaxing atmosphere)Vienna Beach Resort
+Amed (diving, snorkeling, budget-friendly)Vienna Beach Resort

-Munduk (nature lovers, sightseeing, relaxing atmosphere, scenic views)Munduk Moding Plantation
+Munduk (mountains, waterfalls, scenic views)Munduk Moding Plantation

-Best Places to Stay in Bali
+Map of the Best Places to Stay in Bali

 If you’re struggling to make a decision, then here’s a more in-depth guide on where to stay in Bali.
 This island is full of beautiful towns and villages, so it’s not an easy decision to choose the perfect base for your trip.